Pneumothorax

 - Haemodynamic instability

-- Trachea deviation (away from the affected side) & Distended neck veins
+- Trachea deviation (away from the affected side) and distended neck veins

 - Typical signs but have low sensitivity